 A perfect cookie to me should entail all of these qualities: Slightly crispy on the outside, soft and chewy on the inside, moist, sweet and have chocolate chips.
 These cookies contain all of that and more.
-They are bursting with the spice of ginger, which just so happens to be one of my favorite spices (cinnamon is my #1 favorite) and studded with chocolate chips.
-Chocolate and ginger are an amazing combo.
+What helps to make these crispy on the outside is the tapioca starch and it also helps to bind the cookies, acting as eggs.
+The almond flour gives the wonderful, moist and chewy center.

 WHERE CAN I BUY VEGAN CHOCOLATE?

 Many grocery stores these days sell vegan chocolate, whether intentionally or not.
 Some brands are naturally vegan or made without milk.
 Enjoy Life is a great vegan brand and even Nestle now has vegan chocolate chips.
 Just make sure to always read the ingredients on the package before purchasing.

 I’m telling you, the chocolate chips mixed with the bites of candied ginger is a delicious combo!
 So, definitely try that option!